damianhakert/damianhakert.github.io/source/posts/2016-05-01-secure-gitlab-pages-with-startssl.html.md

 ### Why should I care about HTTPS?

 Perhaps this might be your first question.
-If our sites are hosted by [GitLab Pages][pages], are [static][static webpage], and we are not dealing with server-side scripts, nor credit card transactions, why do we need a secure connection?
+If our sites are hosted by [GitLab Pages][pages], therefore they are [static][static webpage], hence we are not dealing with server-side scripts nor credit card transactions, so why do we need secure connections?

 Back in the 1990s, where HTTPS came out, [SSL]<sup>[1](#1)</sup> was considered a "special" security measure, necessary just for big folks, like banks and shoppings sites with financial transactions.
 Now we have a different picture.
 [According to Josh Aas][lets-quote], [ISRG] Executive Director: